PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 ## Migrate to Core v4

 For this major release the main motivation was switching from our own MORYX Runtime to ASP.NET Core with MORYX extensions.
+It includes replacing EntityFramework 6 with EntityFramework Core as well as the replacement of the First Level DI-Container.
+We also removed our own implementation of an injectable logger and will use the very similar logger API from Microsoft from now on.
+Regarding the configuration of our module, we are able to simplify things here as well.
+Tbc...
+Lastly, we remove the support for .Net Framework with the step to MORYX Core v4.
+For more information, please refer to the respective paragraphs below.

 ### .NET Framework